Our approach to developing the supply strategy

 We must also recognise that there is no single challenge (or problem) affecting housing supply here.
 Instead, housing supply faces a number of related and interdependent challenges, which, in combination, mean we are not always able to provide the right type of homes, in the right place, at the right time.

 We have therefore proposed that the Supply Strategy takes a ‘whole system’ view which recognises the complex and interconnected nature of housing supply, with many of the challenges to delivering more social and intermediate housing, similar to those to increasing housing supply more broadly.

 Crucially, the whole system approach emphasises the central role of people, places and communities in considering our housing needs and demands.
 With this approach in mind, the strategy will recognise that housing supply is about more than just bricks and mortar, but rather encompasses issues such as affordability, accessibility, sustainability, quality and security of tenure – all of which can mean different things to different people.
 It will also focus on how increasing the provision of the right homes in the right locations can contribute to creation and maintenance of vibrant, attractive and sustainable communities where people want to live.

-The strategy will be co-designed, with stakeholders, partners and citizens all encouraged to be involved in its development.
+The strategy is being co-designed, with stakeholders, partners and citizens all encouraged to be involved in its development.
 Development of the strategy will also involve departmental cross-cutting collaboration and policy co-ordination that will allow consideration of all policy areas impacting on housing supply.

 Work on developing a new strategy began in 2020 despite the constraints caused by the COVID-19 pandemic.
 The timescale for the development is challenging given the current circumstances, but the intention is for the delivery of the final strategy by the end of the current mandate (Spring 2022).